NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

-The PDS standards Documents are available on the PDS documents web site, `PDS4 web site Data Standards <https://pds.nasa.gov/datastandards/documents/>`_ among them the following might be more useful:
+The PDS standards Documents are available on the PDS documents web site, `PDS4 web site Data Standards <https://pds.nasa.gov/datastandards/documents/>`_ of these the following might be most useful:

    * Concepts Document
    * Data Provider's Handbook